Where Each of Illinois' 11 Regions Stand on Coronavirus Metrics, Restrictions

 Local

-These are the four regions that are either already under the enhanced coronavirus mitigation restrictions or are scheduled to have those rules put into place:
+These are the four regions that are under the enhanced coronavirus mitigation restrictions:

 Region 1 (Northwest Illinois)

-This region has been under coronavirus restrictions now for a good chunk of October, and doesn’t appear that it will be taken off the list any time soon.
+This region has been under coronavirus restrictions now for a good chunk of October and will see even more enhanced mitigations beginning Sunday.

-According to the latest IDPH data, the region’s seven-day positivity rate stands at 11.9%, well above the 8% threshold that triggers coronavirus mitigation strategies.
+According to the latest IDPH data, the region’s seven-day positivity rate stands at 11.9% as of Oct.
+19, the last date information was available.
+After 20 days of positive increases, that's well above the 8% threshold that triggers coronavirus mitigation strategies.

+The region will now move to "Tier 2 mitigations," in which gathering sizes must be limited to 10 people instead of 25 and only six people will be allowed per table at restaurants, a drop from 10, among other changes.

 Region 5 (Southern Illinois)

-This region will see enhanced coronavirus restrictions go into place on Thursday.
+This region saw enhanced coronavirus restrictions go into place on Thursday.
 Its positivity rate dropped from 9.1% to 8.7% on Oct.
 17 but then increased to 9.1% on Oct.
 19, the last day for which data was available.

-If those numbers trend downward, then the region may only have to deal with the enhanced coronavirus mitigation procedures for the minimum two weeks.

 Region 7 (Will, Kankakee Counties)

-This region, which has already had to go through restrictions on one occasion this year, will soon see those mitigation rules put into place again, as indoor dining and bar service will be suspended on Friday.
+This region, which has already had to go through restrictions on one occasion this year, had mitigation rules put into place again Friday, with indoor dining and bar service suspended.

 The region’s positivity rate is at 9.1% as of Oct.
 19, marking the fifth straight day it has been over the 8% threshold and 17th day of increases.